mitre/data-owner-tools/README.md

 ### [Optional] Blocking Individuals

 Currently there is optional functionality for evaluation purposes to use blocking techniques to try and make the matching more efficient.
-After running `garble.py` you can run `block.py` to generate an additional blocking .zip file to send to the DCC / linkage agent.
+After running `garble.py` you can run `block.py` to generate an additional blocking .zip file to send to the linkage agent.

 Example run - note this is using the default settings, i.e. looking for the CLKs from the `garble.py` run in `output/` and using the `example-schema/blocking-schema/lambda.json` LSH blocking configuration (Read more about [blocking schmea here](https://anonlink-client.readthedocs.io/en/latest/blocking-schema.html), and more about anonlink's [LSH-based blocking approach here](https://www.computer.org/csdl/journal/tk/2015/04/06880802/13rRUxASubY)):
 ```